Reading time: About 4 minutes

 I also like the way the software identifies repeated phrases, broken out by length (e.g.: top 9-word phrases, top 7-word phrases etc.) so I can remove them.
 And I appreciate that it cites clichés and redundancies, which I also usually remove.
 Further, it marks “vague and abstract words” (such as “some”) and “corporate wording,” (e.g. “relating to”) telling me how many times I’ve used them, and sparking me to reduce their use.

 In the interest of time, I generally stick with the overview panel and use its advice to make changes directly into my own MS Word document.
 I find this system faster than trying to do it inside of ProWritingAid.
 But every once in a while, if I’m interested in drilling down further into any of the recommendations, I can click on a wide variety of categories to get more detail shown directly in my text.
 These categories are: style, grammar, overused, readability, clichés, sticky writing, diction, all repeats and echoes.

 There is one measure I generally ignore, and if you use ProWritingAid, I suggest you ignore it too.
 I do not find its measure of “sticky writing” to be the least bit useful.
 If you’ve never before heard the phrase “sticky writing,” I suggest you read a column I wrote about it or watch a brief video I made on the subject.
 Basically, the idea is that sticky words make it more difficult for readers to read.
 My issue is I think the software highlights sticky sentences that aren’t a problem.
-Here is one it identified in the chapter I’m currently editing:
+Here is one it identified in my book Your Happy First Draft:

 After all, you are not a recording device; you are a thinker.